 Between 2000 and 2016 he served as the director or the ASI Science Data Center, ASDC.
 Between 2007 and 2009 he also covered the position of italian Lead Scientist of the Simbol-X formation flying hard-X-ray mission.

-Currently, he acts as the Senior Scientist of the ASI Space Science Data Center (SSDC) and he is a member of ASI's International Relations unit
+Currently, he acts as the Senior Scientist of the ASI Space Science Data Center (SSDC) and is a senior member of the International Relations unit iof ASI, where he acts as the coordinator of the China-Italy Moon Mapping project and the team leader for the United Nations "Open Universe" initiative.

 Paolo was awarded the "Bruno Rossi Prize"